Summary

 There are two main types of removable dentures:

-- full dentures – are used when all of the teeth in one jaw are missing.
+- full dentures – used when all of the teeth in one jaw are missing.
 These dentures are made from plastic.

 Making dentures